ivangfr/springboot-vault-examples/spring-vault-approle-multi-datasources-mysql/README.md

 ## Using restaurant-service

-You can access `restaurant-service` Swagger website at: http://localhost:9083/swagger-ui.html
+You can access `restaurant-service` Swagger website at http://localhost:9083/swagger-ui.html

 ## Useful Links & Commands